 Physiotherapy

-Physical therapy (PT) plays a crucial role in the management of axial and motor symptoms of people with PD75,81, which includes gait, posture, transfers, balance, falls, physical capacity, and physical activity82,83.
+Physical therapy (PT), which includes gait, posture, transfers, balance, physical capacity, and physical activity, plays a crucial role in the management of axial and motor symptoms of people with PD75,81, 82,83.

-One article evidenced that in-patient multidisciplinary PT is better than “regular” PT (Class I)84.
-Some class II studies have shown significant improvement in specific parameters such as gait speed and step size using external cues (visual and auditory)85,86, meanwhile cognitive strategies (internal cues) and sensory cues (external cues) improved freezing of gait in PD87,88.
+One article showed that in-patient multidisciplinary PT is better than “regular” PT (Class I)84.
+Some class II studies have shown significant improvement in specific parameters such as gait speed and step size using external cues (visual and auditory)85,86, whereas cognitive strategies (internal cues) and sensory cues (external cues) improved gait freezing in PD87,88.

 Two studies demonstrated the efficacy of dual task training in PD.
-The first randomized clinical trial (RCT), RESCUE85 (Class II), enrolled 153 PD patients who received 3 weeks cued gait training and the authors observed that the use of cues enhanced motor learning in PD.
-Rochester and coleagues define motor learning as: increased acquisition, automaticity and retention of cued gait after training89.
+The RESCUE85 class II randomized clinical trial (RCT) enrolled 153 PD patients who received 3 weeks cued gait training and the authors observed that the use of cues enhanced motor learning in PD.
+Rochester and colleagues defined motor learning as increased acquisition, automaticity, and retention of cued gait after training89.
 The RESCUE trial also indicated the potential for sustained improvement in gait and dual task performance after training.
-The second study, DUALITY trial90, compared the efficacy of two different dual-task modalities training programs for improving dual-task gait in 121 PD patients.
-After 6 weeks of at home physiotherapist-led training both modalities led to a similar and sustained effect on motor learning (Class I), improving dual task gait velocity without increasing the risk of falls.
-The importance of dual-task training is also observed in freezing of gait.
+The other study, the DUALITY trial90, compared the efficacy of two dual-task training programs for improving dual-task gait in 121 PD patients.
+After 6 weeks of at-home physiotherapist-led training, both modalities led to a similar and sustained effect on motor learning (Class I), improving dual task gait velocity without increasing the risk of falls.
+The importance of dual-task training is also observed in gait freezing.
 Combining treadmill training with visual and auditory cues had more benefits on gait than cue training alone (Class II)91.

 Two large trials have demonstrated that balance can be improved with PT interventions92,93.
 The first study (Class II) included 231 PD patients who were randomized into balance exercises or usual-care control groups.
-Exercises were deliveried during 40 to 60 minutes, 3 times weekly for 6 months.
+Exercises were deliveried during 40 to 60 minutes, 3 times a week for 6 months.
 The results demonstrated that PT improved balance.
 However, risk of falls was not reduced in both groups92.
-The second study (Class II) included 100 mild to moderate PD stages patients, and evaluted the short-term effects of a high-challenging balance-training which incorporates both dual-tasking and PD-specific balance components, compared with usual care.
-At the end of the programme, the between group comparison showed significantly improvement on balance and gait performance in the intervention group.
-They also improved the performance of the cognitive task while walking, as compared with the control group.
+The second study (Class II) included 100 mild to moderate-stage PD patients and evaluated the short-term effects of a high-challenge balance training, which incorporates both dual-tasking and PD-specific balance components, compared with usual care.
+At the end of the program, the between group comparison showed significant improvement on balance and gait performance in the intervention group.
+The intervention group also improved the performance of the cognitive task while walking compared with the control group.
 No differences between groups were found for falls93.

 Recently, a large prospective, single-blind RCT (Class II) investigated the effectiveness of multimodal balance training with and without rhythmical auditory cues in 154 PD patients randomized in 3 groups94.
-Both interventions group improved balance performance, compared to controls (educational program).
+Both intervention groups improved balance performance compared to controls (educational program).
 Multimodal balance training supported by auditory rhythmical cues was more effective and had long-term retention effect (6-months).
-A secondary subgroup analysis for freezers and non-freezers, based on the same study showed that adding rhythmic auditory stimuli to balance training is beneficial for both freezers and non-freezer95.
+A secondary subgroup analysis for freezers and non-freezers based on the same study showed that adding rhythmic auditory stimuli to balance training is beneficial for both freezers and non-freezer95.

-Current physiotherapy guidelines provide no recommendations on the specific approach for PD advanced stages82, since there are few studies targeting this subgroup96,97.
+Current physiotherapy guidelines provide no recommendations on the specific approach for advanced stages of PD82, since there are few studies targeting this subgroup96,97.
 Multimodal balance intervention (combined or not with rhythmical auditory cues) may improve balance and gait in patients at advanced stages of PD (H&Y 4) (Class III).

 Conclusion

-Physiotherapy is effective to improve motor and axial symptoms in early and moderate stages of PD (Level A).
-There are insufficient data to support or refute the effectiveness of physiotherapy in PD advanced stages (Level U).
+Physiotherapy is effective in improving motor and axial symptoms in early and moderate stages of PD (Level A).
+There are insufficient data to support or refute the effectiveness of physiotherapy in advanced stages of PD (Level U).

 Therapeutic and formalized pattern exercises